Misha Defonseca: Biography

 Despite the book's popularity, many critics pointed to passages that were logically or historically implausible.
 The first person who publicly doubted the authenticity of the story was Henryk M. Broder, who wrote an article about Defonseca in 1996 for the German news magazine Der Spiegel.
-In late February 2008, a baptismal certificate from a Brussels church for a Monique De Wael and a register from an elementary school near the De Waels' home that shows Monique enrolled there in September 1943 – two years after Misha claimed to have left Brussels – were posted by Jane Daniel on her blog.
+In late February 2008, a baptismal certificate from a Brussels church for a Monique de Wael and a register from an elementary school near the de Waels' home showing Monique enrolled there in September 1943 – two years after Misha claimed to have left Brussels – were posted by Jane Daniel on her blog.
 Belgian national newspaper Le Soir soon reported these findings.
 Finally the leading historian of the Shoah in Belgium, Maxime Steinberg, pointed out the story's historical anomalies and errors.

 On 29 February 2008, Defonseca admitted to Le Soir that she had fabricated the tale, after she had been presented with what the paper described as "irrefutable" evidence that her story was false.
-"The book is a story, it's my story", said the writer in a statement issued under her real name.
+"The book is a story, it's my story," said the writer in a statement issued under her real name.
 "It's not the true reality, but it is my reality.
 There are times when I find it difficult to differentiate between reality and my inner world."
 Defonseca told Le Soir that she had always wanted to forget her real name because she had been called "the traitor's daughter."

 Forensic genealogists Sharon Sergeant and Colleen M. Fitzpatrick led the team which was instrumental in uncovering the hoax.

 Misha Defonseca and her memoir are the subject of the documentary film Misha and the Wolves, released on Netflix in 2021, exposing how she ended up fabricating her story.
 The documentary reveals that Defonseca, prior to the controversy, was slated to appear on The Oprah Winfrey Show as part of Oprah's Book Club.
 A segment was even filmed for the broadcast with Defonseca interacting with a live wolf, but afterwards Defonseca canceled the appearance.